Eutropios/WarMAC/docs/source/cli/average.rst

  Examples
 **********

+|  WIP

 Handling Output
 ===============

-WarMAC accepts outgoing pipes just like any other tool:
+|  WarMAC accepts outgoing pipes just like any other tool:

 .. code-block:: console

    $ warmac average -p=ps4 -t=5 -v "bite" | grep "Time Range"
    Time Range Used:             10 days

-WarMAC output can also be redirected to a file:
+|  WarMAC output can also be redirected to a file:

 .. code-block:: console